carolyn-y6/Plant-Disease-Detection-MAIS-/README.md

 # Plant-Disease-Detection-MAIS-
-Detect Diseases of plants based off of pictures of their leaves
+Plant: To Detect Diseases of plants based off of pictures of their leaves